 When we’re in fight-flight-freeze mode, we’re experiencing negative emotions, which tend to narrow our focus and attention.
 We can become conservative in our thinking, and less likely to generate creative ideas.

-We need an approach to work with the negative emotions and narrowed thinking that we’re experiencing, and branch out into positive emotions and creative thinking.
+So, we need an approach to work with the negative emotions and narrowed thinking that we’re experiencing, and branch out into positive emotions and creative thinking.
 A great tool for helping us do this is the Four Doors of Change.

-The Four Doors of Change tool
+The Four Doors of Change tool for navigating change

 I’ve subsequently discovered that the Blacksmith team sourced it from Jason Clarke’s excellent TEDxPerth talk, posted way back in 2010.